Why is Tokyo so overwhelming — and so worth it?

 For those seeking a quieter temple experience, Gotoku-ji Temple in Setagaya ward is the legendary birthplace of the maneki-neko (beckoning cat).
 Hundreds of white ceramic cats in various sizes fill the temple’s shelves and alcoves, left as offerings by visitors whose wishes were granted.
 It is free to enter, rarely crowded, and reached by a pleasant walk from Gotokuji Station on the Odakyu Line.

 Tokyo’s activity list is effectively infinite.
-What follows are the essential experiences that define the city, organized roughly by district.
+What follows are the essential experiences, organized roughly by district.

 Shibuya Crossing is the world’s busiest pedestrian intersection, and watching it from above — from the Starbucks on the second floor of Tsutaya or from the Shibuya Sky observation deck at ¥2,000 ($13) atop Shibuya Scramble Square — remains one of Tokyo’s great spectacles.
 During peak times, up to 3,000 people cross simultaneously from every direction.
 The experience is best at night, when the crossing is lit by the massive screens of 109 and the surrounding buildings.
 At street level, standing at the curb as the light changes and walking into the organized chaos is a rite of passage.